 Defenders of natural resource conservation and environmental protection programs must be vigilant and register their concerns with their congressional representatives if we are to ensure continuation of federal funding for important environmental protection and natural resource conservation programs.

 The Trump Administration has cancelled, reduced, or is in the process of diminishing more than a hundred national environmental protection regulations and policies.
-Under the guise or screen of pandemic response, these rollbacks have accelerated.
+Under the guise or screen of pandemic response, and even during the final few "lame duck" weeks of the Trump Administration, these rollbacks have accelerated.
 See this article.
 Also read: https://www.nytimes.com/interactive/2020/climate/trump-environment-rollbacks.html

 IN THIS TIME OF PANDEMIC PUBLIC HEALTH CRISIS, OUR NATURAL ENVIRONMENT IS UNDER ASSAULT